-This study focuses on four different commercial building types: office, retail, education, and food-service/restaurant3.
-Eight building design prototypes are characterized and assessed.
+This study focuses on three different commercial building types: office, retail, and education.
+Seven building design prototypes are characterized and assessed.
 All buildings are characterized as rectangular buildings; however, they vary in size and window-to-wall ratios.
 A relatively small (1-story, 10,000 square foot) office building and a larger office building (3 floors, 60,000 square feet) are simulated and each size office is simulated with two separate window-to-wall ratios.
-Also, a 24,000 square foot, single-story retail building, 5,000 square foot restaurant, and two education buildings are characterized in this evaluation.
+Also, a 24,000 square foot, single-story retail building and two education buildings are characterized in this evaluation.
 A general description of all eight buildings analyzed is shown in Table 2.